adiah-frontend-mentor/testimonials-grid/README.md

 - Semantic HTML5 markup
 - CSS custom properties
+- React
 - SCSS
 - Flexbox
 - CSS Grid
 - Mobile-first workflow

+Used `npx create-react-app` to make the boilerplate for the react app.
+Then cleaned up the unused files.

+Added rules to deploy to gh-pages.

 ### What I learned

+### Continued development

+I've heard about Vite instead of CRA to launch React apps as being much faster.

 ### Useful resources